Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 (G) Each unslotted

-be equipped with a gasketed float or other device which closes off the liquid
+shall be equipped with a gasketed float or other device that closes off the

-material shall operate the tank in accordance with the following requirements:
+stores or treats the hazardous secondary material shall operate the tank in

-(i) When the floating roof is resting on the
+(i) If the floating roof is resting on the

 leg supports, the process of filling, emptying, or refilling shall be

-continuous and shall be completed as soon as practical.
+continuous and shall be finished as soon as practical.

 (ii) Except for automatic bleeder vents, rim

-secured and maintained in a closed position at all times except when the
+always be secured and maintained in a closed position except when the closure

 (iii) Covers on each access hatch and each

-gauge float well shall be bolted or fastened when secured in the closed
+gauge float well shall be bolted or fastened if secured in the closed

 position.